 The million dollar question: Is one bad LO/SPV enough for the platform to go down?

-Amount of LOs is usually limited and that’s the reason why there is normally a lot more money being given to one LO than to one SPV, which is usually limited by the size of the project.
+Amount of LOs is usually limited and that’s the reason why there is normally a lot more money given to one LO than to one SPV, which is usually limited by the size of the project.

 When one LO goes bad, it means for the platform either that all investors who invested into that LO lose 100% of their money or the platform has to cover this loss from its own assets.
-There are some in-between scenarios, when part of the LO assets are recovered, but it’s usually a long process (1-2 years) and the price for those activities during this period of 2 years will be deducted first from the assets recovered.
+There are some in-between scenarios when part of the LO assets recovers, but it’s usually a long process (1-2 years) and the price for those activities during this period of 2 years will be deducted first from the assets recovered.
 If LO is in another legislation – it might take even longer.

-Even with one bad LO a platform will have to make a series of ‘difficult decisions’ and definitely will get a lot of headaches.
+However, even with one bad LO a platform will have to make a series of ‘difficult decisions’ and definitely will get a lot of headaches.

 8. Banks/ Payment systems